ankitsharma1999/Send-Mail-using-Python/README.md

 ## To Dos:

+* Write this whole code in OOP model.

 * Create a Window that asks user for their mail id, password and pin and saves it to `config.py` file

 **Currently works only with G-Mail.**